aragon/aragon-wiki/docs/meetings/community/write-ups/cm07/jorge.md

 #### Aragon Core

 - Planning next audits and public bounty program.
-- Improvements on deployment for aragon-core.
+- Improvements on deployment for aragonOS.

 #### Security